 IT Outsourcing: Is Mexico the new India?

-Mexico has become a popular choice that sets itself apart from other outsourcing companies with its top talent and convenient location.
+Mexico has become a popular choice that sets itself apart from other outsourcing software development companies with its top talent and convenient location.
 This country is no longer a hidden gem for software development outsourcing, or “near-sourcing”, given its proximity to America.
 As an outsource partner, Mexico benefits from a strong tech sector labor force, competitive wages, a mature infrastructure and the advantage of geography.

 For companies working with outsourced software development teams, outsourcing to Mexico makes a lot of sense.
 Unlike India, where there is a 10 to 12-hour time difference, Mexico is on the same time zone, or close enough, depending on where you are based.
 When working on agile development projects, it can be an enormous advantage to have real-time communication with an outsourced team.